-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+☒ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended June 30, 2014 TRANSITION REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number 001-14757 E nviroStar, Inc. istrant as Specified in its Charter) Delaware 11-2014231 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+For the fiscal year ended June 30, 2015 TRANSITION REPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commi ission file number 001-14757 EnviroStar, 1 nc.
+1 (Exact Name of Registrant as S Delaware 11-2014231 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
 Employer Identification No.) 290 N.E.
-68th Street, Miami, Florida 33138 (Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, including area code: 305-754-45 51 Securities registered under Section 12(b) of the Act: Common S tock, \$.025 par value Securities registered under Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-know n seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\ \square$ No $\label{eq:local_equation} \mbox{Indicate by check mark if the registrant is not required} \ \mbox{No} \ \ \mbox{\ensuremath{\boxtimes}} \ \ $ to file reports pursuant to Section 13 or 15(d) of the Exchange Act.
-Yes \Box filed all reports required to be filed by Section 13 or 15(d) of the Securities uch shorter period that the registrant was required to file such reports), and ays.
-Yes \boxtimes No \square bmitted electronically and posted on its corporate Web site, if any, every uant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the nt was required to submit and post such files).
-Yes \boxtimes No \square lers pursuant to Item 405 of Regulation S-K (§229.405) is not contained nowledge, in definitive proxy or information statements incorporated by Form 10-K. e accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller r," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Large accelerated filer ☐ Accelerated filer ☐ Non-acce elerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes ☐ No 🗷
+68th Street, Miami, Florida 33138 (Address of Principal Executive Offices) (Zip Code) Registr rant's telephone number, including area code: 305-754-4551 Securit ies registered under Section 12(b) of the Act: Common Stock, \$.025 par value Securit ies registered under Section 12(g) of the Act: None × Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\ \square$ No No ⊠ Indicate by check mark if the registrant is not required to file repo rts pursuant to Section 13 or 15(d) of the Exchange Act.
+Yes \Box Indicate by check mark whether the registrant: (1) has filed all repage Act of 1934 during the preceding 12 months (or for such shorter been subject to such filing requirements for the past 90 days.
+No □ Indicate by check mark whether the registrant has submitted ele- tive Data File required to be submitted and posted pursuant to Rui ing 12 months (or for such shorter period that the registrant was requ e 405 of Regulation S-T (§232.405 of this chapter) during the Indicate by check mark if disclosure of delinquent filers pursuant and herein, and will not be contained, to the best of registrant orated by reference in Part III of this Form 10-K or any amendment of 's knowledge, in definitive proxy or information statements Indicate by check mark whether the registrant is a large accelerated ng company.
+See the definitions of "large accelerated filer," "accelerated Act.
+(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated file r □ Smaller reporting company ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠

-The aggregate market value as at December 31, 2013 of the Common Stock of the registrant, its only class of voting stock, held by non-affiliates was approximately \$8,426,646 based on the closing price of the registrant's Common Stock on the NYSE MKT on that date.
+The aggregate market value as at December 31, 2014 of the Common Stock of the registrant, its only class of voting stock, held by non-affiliates was approximately \$9,488,704 based on the closing price of the registrant's Common Stock on the NYSE MKT on that date.
 Such market value excludes shares owned by all executive officers and directors (and their spouses).
 This should not be construed as indicating that all such persons are affiliates.

-The number of shares outstanding of the registrant's Common Stock as at September 19, 2014 was 7,033,732.
+The number of shares outstanding of the registrant's Common Stock as at September 17, 2015 was 7,033,732.